6 Unbreakable Dialogue Punctuation Rules All Writers Must Know

 “Yeah, me neither,” Lan Lan whispered.

-The Chicago Manual of Style requires a space between each period of the ellipsis.
+💡Pro tip: The Chicago Manual of Style requires a space between each period of the ellipses.
 Most word processors will automatically detect the dot-dot-dot and re-style them for you — but if you want to be exact, manually enter the spaces in between the three periods.

-In the course of natural speech, people will often directly quote what other people said.
+In the course of natural speech, people will often directly quote what other people have said.
 If this is the case, use single quotation marks within the doubles and follow all other rules of punctuating dialogue as usual.

 But what if a character is quoting another person, who is themselves also quoting another person?
 In complex cases like this (which thankfully aren’t that common), you will alternate double quotation marks with single quotes.

 “I asked Gennadi if he thinks I’m getting the promotion and he said, ‘The boss pulled me aside and asked, “Is Sergei going planning to stay on next year?”’”

 The punctuation at the end is a double quote mark, followed by a single quote mark, followed by another double quote.
 It closes off:

 Quoting quotes within quotes can get messy, so consider focusing on indirect speech.
 Simply relate the gist of what someone said:

 “I pressed Gennadi on my promotion.
 He said the boss pulled him aside and asked him if I was going to leave next year.”